Man Bites Dog (film): Critical response

-On review aggregator Rotten Tomatoes, Man Bites Dog holds an approval rating of 74%, based on 19 reviews, and an average rating of 7.4/10.
+On review aggregator Rotten Tomatoes, Man Bites Dog holds an approval rating of 68%, based on 19 reviews, and an average rating of 7.1/10.

-Kenneth Turan from the Los Angeles Times highly praised the film upon its release, writing, "Man Bites Dog defines audacity.
+Kenneth Turan of the Los Angeles Times highly praised the film upon its release, writing, "Man Bites Dog defines audacity.
 An assured, seductive chamber of horrors, it marries nightmare with humor and then abruptly takes the laughter away.
 Intentionally disturbing, it is close to the last word about the nature of violence on film, a troubling, often funny vision of what the movies have done to our souls....
 The deserving winner of the International Critics Award at Cannes ..."
 Film critic Rob Gonsalves called the film "[an] original, a stark and (sorry) biting work far more complex, both stylistically and thematically, than first meets the eye."
 Stephen Holden of The New York Times called the film "a grisly sick joke of a film that some will find funny, others simply appalling."
 Holden concluded his review by stating that the film "gets carried away with its own cleverness.
 It makes the audience the butt of a nasty practical joke."